-The Citly is home to many minorities, indigenous people, and people of color, including a vibrant Hispanic and Latino comprising approximately 45% of our population.1 As memorialized in Resolution No. 5981, the Citly isself if not immune from a history of injustice lowards racial immedites and commits to engage in a process that actively promotes racial equity within the Citly's population by reviewing and improving existing policies and subsequently revising and/or implementing new policies, existing policies and subsequently revising and/or implementing new policies, existing policies and subsequently revising and/or implementing new policies, existing programs to combat identified sources of injustice.
-Specifically, through its adoption of Resolution No. 5981, the Citly made several key committing to collaborate with law enforcement to further community-oriented collcing, build routs with the community and ensure the safety of all community-oriented collcing, build routs with the community and ensure the safety of all community oriented by increasing and public services (see Resolution No. 5981, § 67), and (3) collaborating with supporting, and amplifying minority-owned businesses, community groups and non-profil organizations within the Citly and throader community (see Resolution No. 5981, § 7).
+The City Ispanic and Latino comprising approximately 45% of our population.
+As memorialized in Resolution No. 5881, the City isself if not Immune from a history of injustice lowards recial minorities and committies to engage in a process that actively promotes racial equity within the City's population by reviewing and Improving existing policies and subsequently revising and/or implementing new policies, actions, and programs to combat identified sources of injustice.
+Specifically, through its adoption of Resolution No. 5981, the City made several key committents which can be organized into the following three general categories: (1) committing to collaborate with law enforcement to further community-oriented and colledy, build trust with the community and ansure the safety of all community members (see Resolution No. 5981, § 6), (2) committing to review and revise City policies to incorporate antiractis policies into City government and ensure the equitable distribution of resources and public services (see Resolution No. 5981, § 7).

-The purpose of this agenda matter is to create an opportunity for the City Council to discuss and identify next steps to furthering the commitments of addressing systemic racism and linequality through City government included in Resolution No. 5981.
+The purpose of this agenda matter is to create an opportunity for the City Council to discuss and identify next steps to furthering the commitments of addressing systemic racism and inequality through City government included in Resolution No. 5981.